Proposing a project to upper management, sponsors, or other stakeholders can feel like a daunting task.

 Discuss the needs and problems that your solution would address.
 You need to really make your case here and specify precisely why this problem needs to be addressed or the opportunity you’re going after needs to be exploited.
 Make sure to mention the benefits you, your clients or your organization as a whole would reap if they decided to approve/fund the project.

-4. Goals & Objectives
+Step 4.
+Describe the Goals & Objectives

 The next step would be to explicitly describe the goals and objectives of the project.
 Explain in detail what the project will achieve and who will it ultimately benefit?